yuvikavarun/Yuvis-Notes/Psychology/Module-1.md

 - **Conditioned response (CR) -** a learned response to a conditioned stimulus.
 Pavlov's dogs learned to salivate at the bell.
 Note: Conditioning is another term for learning.
 Any stimulus or response that is unconditioned, simply means unlearned, or before learning has taken place.
 <img width="460" height="275" alt="image" src="https://github.com/user-attachments/assets/e60a1a0e-fe36-42e0-858c-ce244c67d757" />

+## Elements in Classical Conditioning:
+The main elements involved in classical conditioning are:
+- **Extinction -** when a conditioned response is no longer reinforced by the unconditioned stimulus, the conditioned response will cease to occur.
+For example, if the bell (CS) is continually presented without the meat (UCS), the dog will eventually stop salivating (CR) at the bell alone.
+- **Stimulus generalisation -** when an organism has been conditioned to respond to a stimulus, it will often respond to similar stimuli.
+For example, Pavlov's dogs responded to bells of a similar pitch to the original bell.
+- **Stimulus discrimination -** when an organism responds to a conditioned stimulus but detects a difference in other stimuli and therefore doesn't respond to them.
+Pavlov's dogs did not respond to bell-like stimuli that were quite different from the original bell.
+- **Spontaneous recovery -** the reappearance of a conditioned response after extinction and a rest period.